ShinjiKatoA16/UCSY-sw-eng/python-7.md

 ```

 ## assert and raise
 It's good practice to trap unexpected condition in the program.
 Python has assert and raise to force exception.
-Usage of them are similar, difference is that assert can specify condition and removed if compiled with optimization, so it is for debug purpose.
+Usage of them are similar, difference is that assert can specify condition and removed if compiled with optimization, so it is purely for debug purpose.

 ```
     divider = input("Please enter divider ")